What Are PvP Weapons in Elden Ring?

 That is exactly where the Lazuli Glintstone Sword comes in.
 It packs one punishing surprise for kill-hungry players who think zeroing in on your character will certainly set you for defeat.
 Little do they know what awaits them when you’re wielding this incredibly reliable Straight Sword in your left hand.
 With moderate stats and high magic-based damage, this Glintstone Sword is the perfect handyman to accompany you in your sorcerous adventures.

 It even boasts a pretty useful weapon art called Glintstone Pebble, which is basically the same as the Glintstone Pebble sorcery.
 You get to blurt out a projectile-based attack from your sword and follow it up with a thrusting attack on top of it, making the moveset perfectly capable of handling close-combat situations.
 It’s simply one of the most terrific Elden Ring best PvP weapons for Intelligence-based builds, so we definitely recommend going for it.
-Also, consider reading our 13 Best Ranged Weapons In Elden Ring guide.

 Speaking of which, you’ll find the Lazuli Glintstone Sword in the form of an enemy drop. which is basically when you kill a foe and a reward manifests.
 Certain enemies that drop this Straight Sword are scattered all across the Lands Between.
 However, the vast majority of your chances of finding this armament lie near the Schoolhouse Classroom Site of Grace in the Raya Lucaria Academy region.